sullivann7789/README.md-Generator/docs/README.md

 7. [Questions](###Questions)

 ## Description:
-- providing you with innovative business idea that our outside the box
+- A node.js mini-program that can create README.md files for your projects on repo hubs like github
 ### Why This Project Was Made:
-- being a business and culturally minded person, you would be glad to have such service
+- This was a class project created by UCSD Extended Studies bootcamp

 ## Installation:
-- run it on your terminal using node after forking or copying into the repo
+- First have node.js and vs code available to you, github helps too.
+Copy code off my github by forking the repo or cloning it into your local device.
+Then open in VScode and use node and inquirer package to node index.js the file to initiate the program

 ## Usage:
-- fill and go!
+- Very good for creating professional readme files for your github repos and web applications using the markdown file

 ## Contributors:
-- oden eoghan odin owen sulleaibhain lamh foistenach abu
+- Noah Sullivan
+- none

 ## Tests:
-- gatsbymarket
+- sullivann7789.github.io

 ## License:
-- Copyright (C) 1/17/2023  oden eoghan odin owen sulleaibhain lamh foistenach abu
+- Copyright (C) 1/17/2023 Noah Sullivan

             Licensed under the Apache License, Version 2.0 (the "License");
             you may not use this file except in compliance with the License.